A hyena standing in the long grass

 Field Conservation

 In Kenya, Born Free’s programmes support communities living alongside wild animals and work to reduce human wildlife conflict.
-Our Pride of Amboseli team constructs predator-proof bomas, large, strong metal fences which encircle communities and their livestock and protect them from attacks by carnivores such as lions and hyenas.
-This ensures communities' livestock and livelihoods are protected, reducing retaliatory attacks on the wild animals.
-Similarly, in Meru National Park, Born Free’s Pride of Meru programme puts into action simple, cost-effective solutions which help prevent communities coming into conflict with wild animals like hyenas.
+Our Pride of Amboseli team constructs predator-proof bomas, large, strong metal fences which encircle communities and livestock, protecting them from attacks by carnivores including hyenas.
+Protecting livestock reduces retaliatory attacks on hyenas.
+Similarly, in Meru National Park, Born Free puts into action simple, cost-effective solutions which help prevent communities coming into conflict with wild animals like hyenas.

 Close up of a hyena walking towards the right of the camera